 \begin{displayquote} \textit{I remember one hospital we were working with, [...] we waited for one and a half years, and that guy was not even responding to our emails then, and we were stuck.
 And then we found out another right partner in another hospital and within 3 months we had applied for an NIH grant.} -- $P_6$ \end{displayquote}

-\textit{B) Collaboration with Intermediaries: }One way some researchers tackled this issue is by leveraging collaborations with ``intermediaries".
-These intermediaries are often researchers from another discipline (usually social work or medicine in this study) who have long-standing relationships with a PO, therefore, working with them can expedite the logistical process and facilitate trust between the new researcher and the PO. $P_2$, when discussing their work using AI for HIV prevention, mentioned how they worked on creating the algorithm and a separate social-work research team worked on implementing the interventions in HIV prevention drop-in centers:
+\textit{B) Collaboration with Intermediaries: } Some researchers addressed this challenge by working with “intermediaries,” often scholars from disciplines such as social work or medicine who have long-standing relationships with POs, helping expedite logistics and build trust. $P_2$ described their AI for HIV prevention work, noting that while they developed the algorithm, a separate social work research team implemented the interventions in drop-in centers:

 \begin{displayquote} \textit{The social work research team had like a long-running partnership with the drop-in centers, and so they would be able to come to the center and recruit people for the study and use space at the center to offer the interventions themselves, [...] like the labor itself is all being supplied by the social work research team under their own sources of funding.} -- $P_2$ \end{displayquote}